 Near the International Airport … (There is a surprising dearth of great hotels near the airport).

 Xandari (About twenty minutes from the airport – gorgeous views and trails – lovely gardens – very tropical.
 Highly recommended.)

-El Rodeo Country Inn – El Rodeo is a nice Costa Rican hotel; it is great budget spot (starts at $88 plus tax) and located about fifteen minutes away from the International Airport.
+El Rodeo Country Inn – El Rodeo is a nice Costa Rican hotel; it is great budget spot (starts around $90 and is located about fifteen minutes away from the International Airport.
 We have recently started playing tennis and hence, enjoy the court.
 Family friendly with pool, pool table, foosball.
 They have a famous Steak House on the property (vegetarians beware!) .
 The rooms are okay (a throw-back to the 60s or 70s, but definitely comfortable and clean.
 Ask for room upstairs as the lower rooms are too dark and dreary).

 Hotel Buena Vista – About twenty minutes away up in the hills, great birder trails, free shuttle.
 Reasonably priced, around $110 per night, go for the deluxe balcony, fresh air, bird song, etc. The Villas are nicer yet.
 This place rarely seems to have many guests, so it is a great place if you like quiet.
 If you are here for an afternoon – ask the hotel to arrange (or we can too) a drive up to Poas Volcano and/or a coffee tour.
 Both are really cool.
 This is a less expensive option than Xandari.

 Melia Cariari – Now a DoubleTree, large hotel, big pool, buffet breakfasts, about fifteen minutes from the airport, older 1960ish building, near the Cariari Golf Course.
 Popular with the conference crowd.